ekeoid/GifTastic/README.md

 ```js
 function getQuery(query_term, limit) {...}
 ```
 This function is where the **AJAX** and **API** happen in the code.
 Originally it did not contain any arguments, however, it made sense to condense some of the code to wrap getting data and printing the GIF image to the web page.
 From the GIPHY documentation, there are 2 API URLs which are used to query data for GIFs: by ID and by Search Term.
+In this function, it will reference either API URL depending on `limit` parameter.
+The ID endpoint returns only 1 `data` object while the SEARCH endpoint returns an array `data[]` object based on the query limit.

 #### Get GIF by ID Endpoint